 *If you completed an approved program in an American territory (American Samoa, Guam, Puerto Rico, Commonwealth of Northern Mariana Islands, or Virgin Islands) you are not required to have a credential evaluation completed.
 Transcripts must be in English.

-Three-Year Substitute Permit
+Three-Year Short-Term Substitute License

 License Application Process